Deep Jewels events: Deep Jewels 34

 Deep Jewels 34 was an MMA event of the DEEP JEWELS brand held by the Japanese Promotion Deep, held on September 4, 2021.

 Background

 An atomweight bout between Mizuki Oshiro and Mizuki Furuse was scheduled as the event headliner.

 A flyweight bout between Mikiko Shimizu and Kate Oyama was announced for the event.

-Two fights were added to the card on July 12th: Tae Murayama was scheduled to face PochanZ at lightweight, while Aya Murakami was scheduled to face Kyoka at microweight.
+Two fights were added to the card on July 12: Tae Murayama was scheduled to face Yuko Matsuura at lightweight, while Aya Murakami was scheduled to face Kyoka at microweight.

 Eru Takebayashi was scheduled to meet fellow prospect Tomoko Inoue in a strawweight bout.

 A tag team grappling match featuring Hikaru Aono, Emi Tomimatsu, Seika Izawa and Mika Nagano was announced for the event.
 The two-person teams decided in a draw made on the day.

 An amateur flyweight kickboxing bout between Saki Namakura and Miyu Yamamoto was scheduled as the opening fight of the card.